Viscerally/TableFour/README.md

+## **Intuitive:**
-## **Intuitive:** TableFourMe makes it painless to create and monitor reservations to your restaurant!
+TableFourMe makes it painless to create and monitor reservations to your restaurant!
 Customers are able to list themselves for a table and can monitor their progress in the queue in real-time using web sockets.

 ![Create a Reservation](https://imgur.com/beewurY.gif)

-## **Quick and Easy to Use!** Customer recieve a text message when their table is ready
+## **Quick and Easy to Use!**
+Customers recieve a text message when their table is ready
 ![SMS Support](https://i.imgur.com/haTwVfs.jpg)

+## **Responsive**
-## **Responsive** TableFourMe looks great on any screen!
+TableFourMe looks great on any screen!
 This ensures a consistently pleasant customer experience regardless of which devices access the application
 ![Responsive Design](https://imgur.com/4M1cWlV.gif)

-## **Browse the Menu While You Wait!** Customers can peruse the menu and have the option to place their order while on the waitlist.
+## **Browse the Menu While You Wait!**
+Customers can peruse the menu and have the option to place their order while on the waitlist.
 Take the "WAIT" out of "WAITER!"
 ![Browse the Menu](https://imgur.com/N5cbx9U.gif)